 –Ahrefs SEO Statistics for 2021

-The technical answer: Google’s spiders or bots operate by crawling through all the data on a website, and when they find acceptable data for ranking, the data is assigned a binary numeric ID using a combination of 1’s and 0’s.
+The technical answer: Google’s spiders operate by crawling through all the data on a website, and when they find acceptable data for ranking, the data is assigned a binary numeric ID using a combination of 1’s and 0’s.
 Google’s spiders are more attracted to keywords that already have numeric IDs over those that do not.

-Using ID Numbers To Rank Up
+Using ID Markers To Rank Up

 But it doesn’t stop there…

-Web spiders do not care if a website they are crawling belongs to a huge multinational company or a brand-new small business supporting a few people, they are looking for data to index – and to succeed the right data needs to be there.
+Web spiders do not care if a website they are crawling belongs to a huge multinational company or a brand-new small business supporting a few people; they are looking for data to index – and to succeed the right data needs to be there.